105th Session of the ILC

 Standards and instruments

-International labour standards cover all aspects of work – whether in production for GSCs or not.
+International labour standards cover all aspects of work – whether in production for a supply chain or not.
 The eight fundamental Conventions and the four governance (or priority) Conventions all apply to work.
-The same is true of standards relating to wages, working time, OSH and social security – all areas where challenges have been identified in the context of production for GSCs.
-While all standards are meant to apply in practice to employers and workers, including those engaged in production for GSCs, they are not designed specifically for that context.
-The MNE Declaration is an expression of tripartite, global consensus on how to address the global challenges that arise from the prominent role of multinational enterprises in globalization, including in the context of GSCs.
+The same is true of standards relating to wages, working time, OSH and social security – all areas where challenges have been identified in the context of production for supply chains.
+While all labour standards are meant to apply in practice to employers and workers, including those engaged in production for supply chains, they are not designed specifically for that context.
+The Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy is an expression of tripartite, global consensus on how to address the challenges that arise from the prominent role of multinational enterprises in globalization, including in the context of supply chains.